jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 And now, time for some _prepared computations_!
 Wish me luck!

 I'm not sure if `PrecomputedHit` will be the right name for the struct but it seems correct after an initial review.
 We'll see how that bears out in practice.

+Phew!
+Brain feels drained after that "precomputation" work.
+It's probably less a matter of the programming work and more a matter of having not had my afternoon coffee yet while deferred job tasks pull at my attention.